-Poor solid hardwood.
+Dependable solid hardwood.
 At one time, it was the only game in town if you wanted wood flooring.
 Then, simulations popped up, some better than others—engineered wood, laminate "wood" flooring, resilient tile mimicking wood, and more.
 Yet as the ads like to tout, nothing quite feels like real, solid wood flooring.
-It's sturdy, feels substantial underfoot, and maintains value.
+It's sturdy, feels substantial underfoot, and maintains its value.

 To understand what's unique about solid hardwood, first consider its closest cousin, engineered wood.
 Engineered wood flooring—a plywood-type base topped with hardwood—is often called hardwood flooring.
 Flooring manufacturers like to claim this, too.
 Thus the emphasis on the word solid—flooring that is hardwood from top to bottom.

 Interestingly, it is not all hardwood.
 Softwoods abound.
 Even bamboo—not a wood at all—is often sold within the same category.
 Finally, classic tongue-and-groove is one hallmark of solid hardwood flooring.

 Solid.
 Hard.
 Those words give the impression that solid hardwood flooring is an indestructible material, suited for all places in the house.
 But in reality, solid hardwood is a better fit for some rooms than others.

 - Basements: No. Basements, also known as below-grade locations, are a poor choice due to the high moisture content.

 - Dining, bedroom, living areas: Yes.
 All at-grade or above-grade locations, with the possible exception of the locations listed below, are excellent choices.

 - Kitchens: Possible.
 Solid hardwood can work in kitchens, but many homeowners choose to install more moisture-resistant surfaces such as tile or resilient flooring.